Healthdirect Free Australian health advice you can count on.

 How is Asperger's syndrome diagnosed?

-If you think your child may have Asperger’s syndrome, you may want to talk to your doctor or child health nurse.
-Because Asperger’s syndrome is now diagnosed as a form of autism spectrum disorder, they may refer you to a medical specialist in diagnosing an autism spectrum disorder, or to a team of health professionals who work together in assessing children.
+If you think your child may have Asperger's syndrome, you may want to talk to your doctor or child health nurse.
+They may refer you to:

-There are no specific tests to diagnose Asperger’s syndrome.
-A medical specialist or team will talk to you and your child, and others in your family, and will observe your child to see if they meet certain criteria for Asperger’s syndrome.
+There are no specific tests to diagnose Asperger's syndrome.
+A doctor or team of health professionals will talk to you and your child, and others in your family.
+They will observe your child to see if they meet certain criteria for Asperger's syndrome.

 How can I help my child manage Asperger's syndrome?

-With support and encouragement, children with Asperger’s syndrome can often lead a full and independent life.
+With support and encouragement, most children with Asperger's syndrome are able to lead a full and independent life.

-You may find your child copes better if they spend some time alone or exercises.
-Your child may also be comforted by breathing techniques or relaxing music.
+You may find your child copes better if they spend some time alone.
+Your child may also find comfort in breathing techniques or relaxing music.

 Treatments and therapies for autism spectrum disorder include: